Fatland: Vaux Hall

 Schuylkill River at Valley Forge, looking east, c.
 1910.
 Fatland Island and Fatland Ford are in the background, center.

 Vaux renamed the property "Vaux Hall."
 The 300-acre (121.4 hectares) farm spanned the middle of the peninsula.
 Part of its western boundary, shared with Henry Pawling's farm, was the road south to Fatland Ford, a shallow crossing of the Schuylkill River, opposite Valley Forge.

 Vaux was an English farmer and Quaker, who emigrated to Pennsylvania in 1771.
 He expanded the existing stone farmhouse in 1776, and constructed its stone barn.
 The following year he married Susanna Warder (1749-1812) of Philadelphia, also a Quaker.

 Vaux took no side in the Revolutionary War.
-On September 21, 1777, General George Washington, accompanied by a detachment of his life guard and aide-de-camp Tench Tilghman, surveilled British troops at Valley Forge from the north side of the river.
+On September 21, 1777, General George Washington, accompanied by a detachment of his life guard and aide-de-camp Tench Tilghman, surveilled British troops encamped at Valley Forge from the north side of the river.
 The river was swollen, which prevented the British from crossing.
 At Washington's direction, his aide urgently wrote to General Alexander McDougall—"... the River has fallen and is fordable at almost any place, the Enemy can have no Reason to delay passing much longer.
 He would have wrote [sic] you personally, but is employed in viewing the ground and making disposition of the Army which arrived yesterday."
 Vaux invited Washington to dine and stay the night—the life guard secured Fatland Ford overnight.
 Washington and his troops departed early the following morning.

 That same morning, British Captain John Montroser recorded in his journal: "[September] 22nd. — At 5 this morning ... the Light Infantry and Grenadiers passed over the Schuylkill at Fatland Ford without a single shot and took post."
 Early that evening, General Howe crossed the ford and made Vaux Hall his headquarters.
 Vaux dined with Howe, who asked about the rebel officer who had been spotted the previous day.
 When informed that it had been Washington himself, Howe reportedly replied: "Oh, I wish I had known that.
 I would have tried to catch him!"
 The opposing commanders-in-chief probably slept in the same bed on consecutive nights.
 As Howe slept, the British Army began a night crossing from Valley Forge.
 Montroser: "[September] 23rd. — Just after 12 o'clock this night the whole army moved to the opposite side, on the north side of the river Schuylkill by the way of Fatland Ford, and by 10 a. m. the whole baggage and all had happily passed it.
 After the principal body had got on the north side of the Schuylkill about one mile the army halted to dry themselves and rest."